fdac20/news/README.md

 # A special zoom number with final project team rooms: https://tennessee.zoom.us/j/99284951954
    - please join using SSO using your vols email account to be automatically assigned to your room

+# Class on Oct 8
+  - Work on final projects or
+  - Ask questions

 # Class on Oct 6
   - MP2 due
   - Revisit MP3
   - Work on final projects

 # Class on Oct 1
   - Questions on gcp